Micro Wedding or Traditional Wedding? Which Should You Choose?

 We Can Help

 No matter what size wedding you choose to have, the Special Events Director at Lakeside Lodge Clemson is happy to work with you to make your day memorable.
-We have event spaces ranging from the 16-seat Private Dining Room — the perfect size for a rehearsal dinner — to the 120-capacity Lakeside Ballroom, or even our Activity Field, a replica of the Clemson Tigers’ football field that seats 300 or more.
+We have event spaces ranging from the 16-seat Private Dining Room — the perfect size for a rehearsal dinner — to the 120-capacity Lakeside Ballroom, or even our Activity Field, which seats 300 or more.
 The Outdoor Gazebo has a lake view and can accommodate an exchange of vows, followed by a seated dinner for 24; the Outdoor Amphitheater features leveled lawn seating for 60, as well as a stage where they can all watch you declare your love.

 We’ll proved the tables, chairs, and house linens for the event, schedule room blocks for your guests, and catering is provided by our on-site restaurant, Traditions on the Lake.
 Call our Special Events Director at (864) 722-2207, email him or fill out the form on our website to find out all of your options.